Posted in | News | Biosensors

 3D Plasmonic Sensor Enhances Lung Cancer Detection

-In a recent article published in the journal Biosensors and Bioelectronics, researchers introduced a novel three-dimensional plasmonic hexaplex (3D-PHP) sensor integrated with a saliva collection tube, aimed at enhancing the detection of lung cancer through surface-enhanced Raman scattering (SERS).
-The sensor's design leverages the unique properties of gold nanostructures to improve sensitivity and specificity in identifying cancer biomarkers in saliva samples.
+In a recent study in Biosensors and Bioelectronics, researchers introduced a novel three-dimensional plasmonic hexaplex (3D-PHP) sensor integrated with a saliva collection tube, aimed at enhancing the detection of lung cancer through surface-enhanced Raman scattering (SERS).

 3D Plasmonic Sensor Enhances Lung Cancer Detection